shubham0204/PICT_Coursework/README.md

 (Implement both recursive and non-recursive methods)

 3. Create an inordered threaded binary search tree.
 Perform inorder, preorder traversals without recursion and deletion of a node.
 Analyze time and space complexity of the algorithm.

+4. Consider telephone book database of N clients.
+Make use of a hashtable implementation to quickly look up client’s telephone number.
+Make use of two collision handling techniques and compare them using number of comparisons required to find a set of telephone numbers
+(Note: Use linear probing with replacement and without replacement)